aics-int/napari-allencell-annotator/README.md

 The Allen Cell Image Annotator is a Python-based open source toolkit developed at the Allen Institute for Cell Science for both blind, unbiased and un-blind microscope image annotating.
-This toolkit supports easy image set selection from a file finder and creation of annotation templates (text, checkbox, drop-down, and spinbox).
+This toolkit supports easy image set selection from a file finder and creation of annotation templates (text, checkbox, drop-down, spinbox, and point).
 With napari's multi-dimensional image viewing capabilities, the plugin seamlessly allows users to view each image and write annotations into the custom template.
 Annotation templates can be written to a json file for sharing or re-using.
 After annotating,